 If you don’t have an emergency fund, your best bet may be to put some of your extra mortgage payments in a rainy day fund.
 Once you have three to six months’ worth of expenses saved, you may be able to focus on paying down your mortgage debt.

-Refinancing can save you money on interest.
-But in some cases, it could cost you more in the long run, especially if you’re planning to extend your loan term.
-Before you refinance, it’s a good idea to crunch some numbers and figure out whether having a longer mortgage term makes sense.
+However, loans with shorter terms tend to have lower interest rates, allowing you to both save on interest and reach full ownership much sooner.
+In some cases, though, refinancing could cost you more in the long run, especially if you’re planning to extend your loan term.
+Before you refinance, it’s a good idea to crunch some numbers and figure out whether having a longer mortgage term really makes sense.

-And don’t forget to think about closing costs.
+Don’t forget closing costs either.
 If your lender agrees to let you roll those costs into your loan, you could end up paying more money.
-After all, you’ll be paying interest on a larger loan amount.
+After all, you’ll now be on the hook for interest on a larger loan amount.